 - Help you take the next steps to creating your positive new future

 You can find out how you are doing right now with the

 Fisher Divorce Adjustment Scale and Personalized Plan

-The cost for the Fisher Divorce Adjustment Scale (FDAS), Personalized Plan, and BONUS Debrief Session is only $23.50.
+The cost for the Fisher Divorce Adjustment Scale (FDAS) and Personalized Plan is only $11.50.
 Simply click the "Purchase Now" button and complete the order process.

 Find out exactly how well you are doing NOW!

 Curious if this self-assessment survey is for you?
-Here's what people are saying about the Fisher Divorce Adjustment Scale (FDAS), Personalized Plan, and BONUS Debrief Session:
+Here's what people are saying about the Fisher Divorce Adjustment Scale (FDAS) and Personalized Plan:

 Karen has enabled me to see more possibilities and have the courage to reach for things that are important to me.
 With Karen's support, I was able to take actions that yielded great results.
 Karen has made a very positive difference in my life! ~Sue P.

 Your willingness and innate ability to put yourself in one's shoes provides you with the unique skills to understand that person's issues, concerns and needs from their perspective.
 This ability along with the natural empathy you brought to the table definitely helped me.
 Thank you very much for all of the coaching and help you provided! ~Bala B.

 Find out how well you are doing right now for only $11.50!